-Most students know that financial aid is an option, but the whole financial aid application process can be unclear or confusing.
+Most students know that financial aid is an option, but the whole financial aid application process can be confusing.
 What counts as financial aid?
 Where do you get it?
 What’s the typical application process like?
 How much can you get?
 It’s enough to make your head spin, especially if you don’t have much guidance on the subject.

 In this post, I’ll answer all those questions (and more) to start you off on the right foot.
-Heading off to college should be an exciting new adventure, not a stressful financial burden - this guide will help you get all the financial aid you need to make this upcoming college transition a pleasant one.
+Heading off to college should be an exciting new adventure, not a stressful financial burden—this guide will help you get all the financial aid you need to make this upcoming college transition a pleasant one.

 Before we jump into that, though, I'll talk more generally about college expenses and overarching financial aid strategy.